Last Updated: 26 Nov, 2022

 Ripeti Con Me & Leggi Con Me

 Ripeti Con Me (RCM) means repeat after me.
 Leggi Con Me means read after me.
-Click on the document or audio icons to know how to use them correctly.
-More on this on ‘how does it work’ below.
+Click on the document or audio icons to find out how to use them correctly.

 Search